 This document details the land dimensions and ownership details, and whether there are any encumbrances over the property.
 An encumbrance is a registered interest and can take the form of a mortgage, caveat, or easement.

-- Transfer - is a document registered with the Land Titles Office that confirms a change of ownership.
+A document registered with the Land Titles Office that confirms a change of ownership.
 The change of ownership is noted on the Certificate of Title.

 A comparison rate is the most important rate to consider and the best way to compare different loan offers as it takes into account standard fees and charges.
 A lower rate isn’t necessarily cheaper if it comes with higher fees.
 All financial institutions must provide a comparison rate alongside any loan rate they offer.
 The standardised amount and term for home loans is a loan of $150,000 for 25 years.
 Check the disclaimers and terms and conditions of your chosen financial provider to ensure that you are choosing the right loan for your needs.